-- Sales, exchanges, and distributions of property other than capital assets, including property used in a trade or business. - Involuntary conversions (other than from casualties or thefts). - Gain from the disposition of an interest in oil, gas, or geothermal property.
+- Sales, exchanges, and distributions of property other than capital assets, including property used in a trade or business. - Involuntary conversions (other than from casualties or thefts).

 Use Form 4684, Casualties and Thefts, to report involuntary conversions of property due to casualty or theft.